-The Henrico County Department of Human Resources offers opportunities for individuals to volunteer time and services to County departments through the Volunteer Services Program.
+The Henrico County Public Relations Department offers opportunities for individuals to volunteer time and services to County departments through the Volunteer Services Program.

 Did you happen to see a big blue sign with the County Seal and the words “Public Hearing”?
 The sign indicates that a property owner has applied for rezoning, a use permit, or a variance.

-This form allows Henrico citizens to participate in Board meetings during the public comment period.
+Register to participate in Board of Supervisor meetings during the public comment period and public hearing items.

 Henrico Area Mental Health & Developmental Services is committed to delivering high quality services.
 Programs are licensed by the Virginia Department of Behavioral Health & Developmental Services.
 Professional staff includes case managers, intellectual disability specialists, clinical social workers, clinical psychologists, psychiatrists, psychiatric nurses, and prevention specialists.
 Extensive supervision and consultation is provided to all staff and professional development is required.
 Ongoing evaluation of programs is conducted to assure high quality services.